microsoft/Azure_Kinect_ROS_Driver/docs/usage.md

 - `fps` (int) : Defaults to `5`.
 This parameter controls the FPS of the color and depth cameras.
 The cameras cannot operate at different frame rates.
 Valid options are `5`, `15`, `30`.
 Note that some FPS values are not compatible with high color camera resolutions or depth camera resolutions.
 For more information, see the [Azure Kinect Sensor SDK documentation](https://docs.microsoft.com/en-us/azure/Kinect-dk/hardware-specification#depth-camera-supported-operating-modes).
 - `point_cloud` (bool) : Defaults to `true`.
 If this parameter is set to `true`, the node will generate a sensor_msgs::PointCloud2 message from the depth camera data.
 This requires that the `depth_enabled` parameter be `true`.
 - `rgb_point_cloud` (bool) : Defaults to `false`.
 If this parameter is set to `true`, the node will generate a sensor_msgs::PointCloud2 message from the depth camera data and colorize it using the color camera data.
 This requires that the `point_cloud` parameter be `true`, and the `color_enabled` parameter be `true`.
+- `recording_file` (string) : No default value.
+If this parameter contains a valid absolute path to a k4arecording file, the node will use the playback api with this file instead of opening a device.
+- `recording_loop_enabled` (bool) : Defaults to `false`.
+If this parameter is set to `true`, the node will rewind the recording file to the beginning after reaching the last frame.
+Otherwise the node will stop working after reaching the end of the recording file.

 #### Parameter Restrictions